 How to Get Power of Attorney in Nevada

-For a power of attorney to be legally binding in the state of Nevada, the document must meet the following requirements:
+For a power of attorney to be legally binding in the state of Nevada, the POA document must include:

 - name of the principal